[Skip to main text]

 Recycle aluminum

 Aluminum cans, food trays and foil.
 Rinse and place in your recycling bin.
 Fold foil flat.
-Pots, pans, coat hangers, toys, other metal items – Redeem deposit cans!
+Pots, pans, coat hangers, toys, other metal items – REDEEM DEPOSIT CANS!

 Recycle steel